Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Evaluation and Results

-The goal is to assess how well the fingerprint enables discrimination between the target system’s outputs and those from all other sources.
-Tables~\ref{tab:ljspeech_singlemodelattribution},~\ref{tab:asvspoof_singlemodelattribution}, and~\ref{tab:tab2} present the average AUROC scores for pairwise single-model attribution using synthetically generated speech based on the Augmented LJSpeech Benchmark, the ASVspoof LA Benchmark, and the JSUT Benchmark respectively.
+The goal of our evaluation is to assess how well the RFP enables discrimination between the target system’s outputs and those from all other sources (including real speech).
+Overall, the RFP demonstrates strong discriminative power, achieving near-perfect AUROC scores across a wide range of synthetic and voice-converted speech systems.

-For the Augmented LJSpeech Benchmark (Table~\ref{tab:ljspeech_singlemodelattribution}), the AUROC reaches 1.0 in most cases—including comparisons among diffusion, GAN, flow, and hybrid-based models—indicating perfect separation.
-Some exceptions occur with EnCodec-based residuals.
-For example, when distinguishing NSF-generated samples from those of Avo or PWG, the AUROC drops to 0.80.
-However, applying our low-pass filtering strategy boosts performance in those cases to 1.0 and 0.99, respectively.
-We attribute this improvement to the reduced intra-class variance and increased inter-class fingerprint separability achieved by the low-pass filtering method.